hmchen47/DataScience/Notes/p01-Bayesian.md

         + partiton - cluster similar or equal units into groups

 + Hierarchical / multi-level model
-  + reasonable assumption: prior distribution w/ exchangability
+  + reasonable assumption: prior distribution w/ exchangeability
   + Bayesian approach to multiplicity $\implies$ integrating all the units into a single model
   + assumptions:
     + $\theta_1, \dots, \theta_K$ drawn from some common distribution w/ unknown parameters